-Throughout the home buying process, there may be, at times, the need for a trusted and neutral third party to handle money while you complete certain transactions.
+Throughout the home buying process, it’s common for buyers and sellers to need a trusted and neutral third party to handle money while certain transactions are completed.

-An escrow agent safeguards money or assets and enforces escrow agreements in financial transactions, particularly those involving real estate.
+An escrow agent, by definition, safeguards money or assets and enforces escrow agreements in financial transactions – particularly those involving real estate.
 An escrow agent has a fiduciary duty to both parties involved in the transaction and can only act in accordance with the terms of the agreement.

 What Is The Role Of An Escrow Agent In Real Estate Sales?

 Once you sign a purchase agreement with the seller, you pay an earnest money deposit, which shows the seller you’re serious about purchasing the home.
-The agent ensures the payment is accurate, then places this deposit, along with the title and other paperwork, into an escrow account, where it will be held by the agent or escrow company until both parties fulfill their contractual obligations of the sale, like getting the home appraised and securing financing.
+The escrow agent ensures the payment is accurate, then places this deposit – along with the title and other paperwork – into an escrow account, where the agent or escrow company will hold it until both parties fulfill their contractual obligations of the sale.
+These obligations include getting the home appraised and securing financing.

 Escrow agents are bound by a fiduciary duty – not just the highest obligation created in law but their own ethical obligation as well – to act in the best interests of both parties and make sure the terms of the agreement are fulfilled.

-They must disclose information to both parties and to the lender involved and must follow the instructions of the escrow contract explicitly.
+They must disclose information to both parties and the lender involved, and they must follow the instructions of the escrow contract explicitly.
 This is taken very seriously.
-In fact, agents who breach this fiduciary responsibility can be held liable for any loss, have their certification revoked and could face civil legal consequences.
+In fact, agents who breach this fiduciary responsibility can be held liable for any loss, have their certification revoked and face civil legal consequences.

 For even more peace of mind, you can ask for copies or receipts of every transaction and deposit into the escrow account.

-Is There A Difference Between A Trustee and An Agent?
+The Difference Between A Trustee And An Escrow Agent

-People often use the terms escrow agent and trustee interchangeably, but, while they do have similarities, they aren’t the same thing.
-Both escrow agent and trustee hold money or other assets in an account or trust until they’re instructed to disperse them.
+People often use the terms escrow agent and trustee interchangeably, but, while they have similarities, they aren’t the same.
+Both escrow agents and trustees hold money or other assets in a designated account until they’re instructed to disperse them.

-When it comes to real estate transactions, there can be a great deal of money being passed from one party to another.
-To help avoid risk and ensure all responsibilities of the sale are met, a third party handles the transaction and keeps the money safe through the process, working in a neutral position, in the interest of both the buyer and seller.
-This party is known as an escrow agent.
-To learn more about the process of buying a home and other information pertaining to buying or selling, visit our Learning Center.
+With real estate transactions, a great deal of money is typically passed from one party to another.
+To help avoid risk and ensure all responsibilities of the sale are met, an escrow agent handles the transaction and keeps the money safe through the process while working in a neutral position that’s in the best interest of both the buyer and seller.